blabla1337/skf-flask/skf/markdown/code_examples/asp/1-code_example--File_Upload--.md

 						try
 						{
-							// extract only the fielname
+							// extract only the filename
 							var fileName = Path.GetFileName(file.FileName);

 							// The location of stored files should always be outside of your root